aimonlabs/aimon-typescript-sdk/README.md

 3. Changes that we do not expect to impact the vast majority of users in practice.

 We take backwards-compatibility seriously and work hard to ensure you can rely on a smooth upgrade experience.

-We are keen for your feedback; please open an [issue](https://www.github.com/stainless-sdks/aimonsdk-node/issues) with questions, bugs, or suggestions.

 ## Requirements